longhorn09/lorebot/README.md

 # LorebotJS
-Port of prior-gen IRC and Skype lorebots in support of Arctic text-based RPG.
+Discord port of prior-gen IRC and Skype lorebots in support of Arctic text-based RPG.
 Also ported original Troggs XML schema to MySql database.

 ## Installation
 ```